daweim0/proxy-simulation/README.md

     export TF_VAR_prefix="<prefix to be used for all resources>"
     ```

+4. If the public key you want to use for SSH to the VMs is not stored at `~/.ssh/id_rsa.pub`, but at a different path, only then set the following optional environment variable:

+    ```bash
+    export TF_VAR_publickeypath="<Public key used for SSH into VMs>"
+    ```

-4. Execute the following commands to deploy the resources declared in the Terraform files:
+5. Execute the following commands to deploy the resources declared in the Terraform files:

     ```bash
     terraform init